-- (f) Ensuring PDMPs incorporate available overdose/naloxone deployment data, including the United States Department of Transportation's Emergency Medical Technician overdose database in a manner that complies with all relevant privacy and security laws and rules. - (g) Increase electronic prescribing to prevent diversion or forgery. - (h) Educate Dispensers on appropriate opioid dispensing.

-(2) Prevent Misuse of Opioids
+- (f) Ensuring PDMPs incorporate available overdose/naloxone deploymentdata, including the United States Department of Transportation's Emergency Medical Technician overdose database in a manner that complies with all relevant privacy and security laws and rules. - (g) Increase electronic prescribing to prevent diversion or forgery. - (h) Educate Dispensers on appropriate opioid dispensing. - (2) Prevent Misuse of Opioids

-Support efforts to discourage or prevent misuse of opioids through evidencebased or evidence informed programs or strategies that may include, but are not limited to, the following:
+Support efforts to discourage or prevent misuse of opioids through evidence-based or evidence informed programs or strategies that may include, but are not limited to, the following:

-- (a) Fund media campaigns to prevent opioid misuse. - (b) Corrective advertising or affirmative public education campaigns based on evidence. - (c) Public education relating to drug disposal. - (d) Drug take-back disposal or destruction programs. - (e) Fund community anti-drug coalitions that engage in drug prevention efforts. - (f) Support community coalitions in implementing evidence-informed prevention, such as reduced social access and physical access, stigma reduction - including staffing, educational campaigns, support for people in treatment or recovery, or training of coalitions in evidence-informed implementation, including the Strategic Prevention Framework developed by the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA). - (g) Engage non-profits and faith-based communities as systems to support prevention. - (h) Fund evidence-based prevention programs in schools or evidence-informed school and community education programs and campaigns for students, families, school employees, school athletic programs, parent-teacher and student associations, and others. - (i) School-based or youth-focused programs or strategies that have demonstrated effectiveness in preventing drug misuse and seem likely to be effective in preventing the uptake and use of opioids.
+- (a) Fund media campaigns to prevent opioid misuse. - (b) Corrective advertising or affirmative public education campaigns based on evidence. - (c) Public education relating to drug disposal. - (d) Drug take-back disposal or destruction programs. - (e) Fund community anti-drug coalitions that engage in drug prevention efforts. - (f) Support community coalitions in implementing evidence-informed-prevention, such as reduced social access and physical access, stigma reduction-including staffing, educational campaigns, support for people in treatment or recovery, or training of coalitions in evidence-informed implementation, including the Strategic Prevention Framework developed by the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA). - (g) Engage non-profits and faith-based communities as systems to supported prevention. - (h) Fund evidence-based prevention programs in schools or evidence-informed school and community education programs and campaigns for students, families, school employees, school athletic programs, parent-teacher and student associations, and others. - (i) School-based or youth-focused programs or strategies that have